 - Excessive shade: Rose of Sharon will not bloom up to its full capabilities if given too much shade.

-Regarding problem #2, be sure to direct the spray of your garden hose to the soil around your rose of Sharon when watering.
-If you spray high, you will be drenching the flower buds, which invites rot.
-Of course, the rain will soak the flower beds, and you have no control over that.
-Nonetheless, if your shrub is properly located (that is, in full sun), the sunlight will help dry the water off the buds after a rainfall.
+When watering your rose of Sharon, always direct the water toward the soil around the plant rather than onto the plant itself.
+If you spray high, you will drench the flower buds, which invites rot.
+Of course, rain will soak the flower beds from overhead, and you have no control over that.
+But if your shrub is properly located in full sun the sunlight will help dry the water off the buds after a rainfall.